yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/CORE.md

 Drift is detected — the accumulation of small deviations is tracked.

-North is determinate — the boundary is applicable, not contested.
+North is determinate — the governing boundary is identifiable, authoritative, and applicable to the affected operation.

 Authority is explicit — recommendation is not authorization.

+Where the governing boundary is materially contested or indeterminate, continuation cannot rely on an unresolved interpretation.

 If any condition fails, the system is not under control.